biolab/orange3/doc/modules/data.storage.rst

 There is no uniform constructor signature: every derived class provides one or more specific constructors.

-There are currently two derived classes :obj:Orange.data.Table and :obj:Orange.data.sql.Table, the former storing the data in-memory, in numpy objects, and the latter in SQL (currently, only PostreSQL is supported).
+There are currently two derived classes :obj:`Orange.data.Table` and :obj:`Orange.data.sql.Table`, the former storing the data in-memory, in numpy objects, and the latter in SQL (currently, only PostreSQL is supported).

 Derived classes must implement at least the methods for getting rows and the